From the moment my worn-down Asics hit the dirt trails in DC’s Rock Creek Park, I knew my running would be forever

 Someone once told me that Americans are some of the clumsiest people in the world because we’re accustomed to smooth sidewalks and roads (just watch people as they walk up an uneven staircase).

 When it comes to trails we have the same problem.
 Once you pick up pace and open your stride, the bumpy singletrack can quickly send you tumbling into the dirt.
 And you know what?
 That’s all part of the game.

 Just last week I went on a 14 mile run with three very seasoned trail runners.
 The trail was littered with leaves and before we made it back to our cars all of us had fallen at least once.
 It happens … especially when you’re a beginner.

-But as you teach yourself how to lift your feet, scan the ground for obstetrical, and run with a stride that adjusts to the terrain, falling becomes much less of a concern.
+But as you teach yourself how to lift your feet, scan the ground for obstacles, and run with a stride that adjusts to the terrain, falling becomes much less of a concern.
 When it does happen, just brush yourself off and keep moving.

 4) Don’t be a Jackass